pawlobanano/chat-websockets-go/README.md

-# WebSocket Chat with Golang backend
+# WebSocket Chat with JavaScript at the front end and Go at the backend

 ### Local environment CLI run
 ```bash